Anshuman-J/Zimbra-/EXPRESSCLUSTER X for Zimbra.md

  - Start the Zimbra service & verify the Zimbra.

- ### In case of DR, Modify the Hosts file on both server for DR
+ ### In case of DR, Modify the Hosts file on both servers

  - Stop the Zimbra service.